ibm-cloud-docs/vpc/vsi_is_create_instance.md

    For an example volume attachment JSON file, see [Create a volume attachment JSON](/docs/vpc?topic=vpc-attaching-block-storage&interface=cli#volume_attachment_json).
 You can also include [user tags for the volumes](/docs/vpc?topic=vpc-creating-block-storage&interface=cli#create-instance-vol-cli) in the volume attachment.

    Information about the network interfaces that are created for the new instance aren't returned after the instance is created.
 You can view the information by using the `ibmcloud is instance INSTANCE` command as described in the next step.

    The status displays *pending* until the instance is created.
    {: note}

    For a full list of command options, see [ibmcloud is instance-create](/docs/vpc?topic=vpc-vpc-reference#instance-create).

 2. Next, run the following `instance` details command to verify that you can see your new instance and view the network interfaces that were created for the new instance.
 For `INSTANCE` specify the ID that was assigned to your new virtual server instance in the previous step.

    ```sh
    ibmcloud is instance INSTANCE
    ```
    {: pre}

-   The status should now show *running*.
+   The status now shows *running*.
 Check the Network Interfaces section to locate the ID of the network interface.

 3. Request a floating IP address to associate to your instance by using the following command.
 For `FLOATING_IP_NAME` specify a name for your floating IP, and for `TARGET_INTERFACE` specify the ID of the network interface that you identified in the previous step.